 - The Top 8 Secrets to Great Wi-Fi

-Cisco DNA Center is deployed with an odd number of nodes (eg 1, 3, 5, 7) in order that the system will take a majority vote for any issues that are seen.
-This allows the system to be geographically spread and if a link fails the remaining DNA Center appliances can continue to operate.
+Cisco Catalyst Center is deployed with an odd number of nodes (eg 1, 3, 5, 7) in order that the system will take a majority vote for any issues that are seen.
+This allows the system to be geographically spread and if a link fails the remaining Catalyst Center appliances can continue to operate.

-At the time of writing this blog, DNA Center is recommended to run on version 1.2.6 - in order to run the new in-built hyperlocation series access points (Cisco 4800 series), the WLC code version required is version 8.8 DNA can run centralised, Flex or with Mobility Express image Access Points.
-There are three main areas to consider in DNA Center:
+At the time of writing this blog, Catalyst Center is recommended to run on version 1.2.6 - in order to run the new in-built hyperlocation series access points (Cisco 4800 series), the WLC code version required is version 8.8 Catalyst can run centralised, Flex or with Mobility Express image Access Points.
+There are three main areas to consider in Catalyst Center:

 Design: How the devices should look once they are configured